History, heritage & culture

-- Seven Nobel Laureates are connected to the University: Sir William Ramsay, Frederick Soddy, John Boyd Orr, Sir Alexander Robertus Todd, Sir Derek Barton, Sir James Black, Professor Robert Edwards.
+- Eight Nobel Laureates are connected to the University: Sir William Ramsay, Frederick Soddy, John Boyd Orr, Sir Alexander Robertus Todd, Sir Derek Barton, Sir James Black, Professor Robert Edwards, Professor David MacMillan.

 - Two UK Prime Ministers: in 1905 Sir Henry Campbell-Bannerman became our first graduate to be elected Prime Minister.
 Alumnus (not graduate) Andrew Bonar Law served as Prime Minster from 1922 to 1923.